superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

     the individual, and read their vitals.
 The powerline and the individual are in a clear field with no wind on a clear day.

   The specifications for this project have remained the same as our customer has not changed.
-This proect does not have many constraints.
+This project does not have many constraints.
 The following list describes the constraints as well as reasoning and reference numbers for each constraint.

 **1.** The drone SHALL be user-friendly.